PaddlePaddle/Paddle/python/paddle/fluid/contrib/slim/tests/QAT_mkldnn_int8_readme.md

 * `--qat_model` - a path to a QAT model that will be transformed into INT8 model.
 * `--fp32_model` - a path to an FP32 model whose accuracy will be measured and compared to the accuracy of the INT8 model.
 * `--quantized_ops` - a comma-separated list of names of operators to be quantized.
+The list depends on which operators have quantization scales provided in the model.
+Also, it may be more optimal in terms of performance to choose only certain types of operators for quantization.
 For Image Classification models mentioned above the list comprises of `conv2d` and `pool2d` operators.
 * `--infer_data` - a path to the validation dataset.

 ```bash